Cycling Kyrgyzstan: Bikepacking Itinerary, Advice, and Highlight

 The beach of Ottuk – best beaches on the Issyk-Kul anyone?

 Finally, we find a village, Ottuk, and stop there looking for food.
-But in the 3 market in town they only sell beer, eggs and candies.
+But in the three markets in town they only sell beer, eggs and candies.
 Moreover, this village is full of the most annoying children ever.
 We buy eggs and decide to cook on the beach next to the village.

 Almost at the beach we break the eggs!
 Back to the market, we’re followed by the always troublesome children, to prevent them from throwing stones at us we throw stones at them, so we learned in Azerbaijan and so we do, and it works.
 No worries, nobody got hurt.

 We keep riding the south coast.
-The scenery is as beautiful as the awful is the road.
+The scenery is as beautiful as much as the road is awful.
+We stop here and there to drink from our water bottles and take pictures.
 There’s a climb to 2000 meters, and as soon as the descent begins a dreamy landscape opens before us.

 The descent is long, about 10 kilometers and takes us back to the lake, Caribbean beaches.
 Who could expect that in Central Asia.
 It’s midday and it’s hot so we go to swim.
 There’s a bunch of young guys preparing a barbecue, they’re sympathetic and we chat a little.